SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-build-a-configrmgr-lab-with-automatedlab.md

   * The `CM-2002.ps1` script.
   * The `CM-2002` CustomRole folder and all of its contents, stored in your local AutomatedLab's CustomRole folder.

-You can source these things from either my <a rel="noreferrer noopener" href="https://github.com/codaamok/posh" target="_blank">PoSH GitHub repository</a>, the <a href="https://github.com/AutomatedLab/AutomatedLab" target="_blank" rel="noreferrer noopener">AutomatedLab GitHub repository</a> or they're are bundled within the AutomatedLab installer so you probably already have them on disk right now.
+You can source these things from either my [PoSH GitHub repository](https://github.com/codaamok/posh), the [AutomatedLab GitHub repository](https://github.com/AutomatedLab/AutomatedLab) or they're are bundled within the AutomatedLab installer so you probably already have them on disk right now.

 However, there's a high probability that what's in my repository is going to contain the latest fixes than anywhere else.
 So let's roll with that.